This is a follow-up to a post last weekend about my identity as a writer.

 There was another big shift when I started blogging a year and a half ago.
 When I decided to enter the blogosphere I was thinking about it much more in terms of writing than reading.
 I value the reading part at least as much as I do the writing, and I usually devote more time to the former.
 Since obviously there’s not enough time to read everything, I try to keep my reading fairly mental health-focused.

-I started doing book reviews shortly after I started blogging when fellow blogger Dyane Harwood asked me to review her book, and it’s been a good way of discovering some new books that I probably wouldn’t have read otherwise.
+I started doing book reviews shortly after I started blogging when fellow blogger Dyane Harwood asked me to review her book Birth of a New Brain, and it’s been a good way of discovering some new books that I probably wouldn’t have read otherwise.
 Since then I’ve only read maybe a handful of books that weren’t somehow related to mental health.
 Takes notes for the purpose of doing reviews makes it quite a bit easier for me to absorb what I’m reading.

 I was never particularly interested in poetry before I entered the blogging world, and to be honest it’s still not something I’m interested in as a broad genre, but I do enjoy it as a way of getting a glimpse into the inner mental workings of bloggers I know.
 My interest in reading fiction hasn’t been re-sparked since I moved away from novels a few years ago, with the exception of novels that matter to me because they’re written by people I know.